-This introduction to copyright law e-learning course is absolutely essential for anyone who creates, edits, publishes or distributes content through print or digital channels.
+This introduction to copyright law online course is absolutely essential for anyone who creates, edits, publishes or distributes content through print or digital channels.

 From the definition of copyright, to the detail of how long copyright lasts and copyright infringements, you will gain a thorough understanding of the laws and issues.
 The other four major elements of Intellectual Property (IP) law are also covered in detail - confidentiality, privacy, trade marks and passing off - helping you avoid costly legal mistakes whether you're handling third-party material or creating your own content for any media.

 Fab course.
 Really loved it.
 I am an aware person now.
 Thanks a lot.

 This course is aimed at anyone who needs a thorough grounding in the relevant, up-to-date intellectual property and copyright laws for online channels or print publishing.